Defending Against Saddle Point Attack in Byzantine-Robust Distributed Learning: Introduction

 Specifically, ByzantinePGD aggregates the empirical gradients received from the normal and Byzantine machines, and computes a robust estimate $ \vecg(\vecw) $ of the true gradient $ \gradF(\vecw) $ of the population loss $ F $.
 Crucial to our algorithm is the injection of random perturbation to the iterates $ \vecw $, which serves the dual purpose of escaping saddling point and fake local minima.
 Our use of perturbation thus plays a more signified role than in existing algorithms such as PGD~\cite{jin2017escape}, as it also serves to combat the effect of Byzantine errors.
 To achieve this goal, we incorporate two crucial innovations: (i) we use multiple rounds of larger, yet carefully calibrated, amount of perturbation that is necessary to survive saddle point attack, (ii) we use the moving distance in the parameter space as the criterion for successful escape, eliminating the need of (robustly) evaluating function values.
 Consequently, our analysis is significantly different, and arguably simpler, than that of PGD.

 We develop our algorithmic and theoretical results in a flexible, two-part framework, decomposing the \emph{optimization} and \emph{statistical} components of the problem.

 \paragraph*{The optimization part:} We consider a general problem of optimizing a population loss function $ F $ given an \emph{inexact gradient oracle}.
 For each query point~$\vecw$, the $\Delta$-inexact gradient oracle returns a vector $ \vecg(\vecw) $ (possibly chosen adversarially) that satisfies $\twonms{\vecg(\vecw) - \gradF(\vecw)} \le \Delta$, where $\Delta$ is non-zero but bounded.
-Given access to such an inexact oracle, we show that ByzantinePGD outputs an approximate local minimizer; moreover, \emph{no} other algorithm can achieve significantly better performance in this setting in terms of the dependence on $ \Delta $:
+Given access to such an inexact oracle, we show that ByzantinePGD outputs an approximate local minimizer; moreover, \emph{no} other algorithm can achieve significantly better performance in this setting in terms of the dependence on $ \Delta $ and the dimension of the parameter space $d$:

-\begin{theorem}[Informal; see Sec.~\ref{sec:convergence}] Within $\widetilde{\bigo}(\frac{1}{\Delta^2})$ iterations, ByzantinePGD outputs an approximate local minimizer $\tvecw$ that satisfies $\twonms{\gradF(\tvecw)} \lesssim \Delta $ and $\lambda_{\min}\big( \hessF(\tvecw) \big) \gtrsim -\Delta^{2/5}$, where $ \lambda_{\min} $ is the minimum eigenvalue.
+\begin{theorem}[Informal; see Sec.~\ref{sec:convergence}] Within $\widetilde{\bigo}(\frac{1}{\Delta^2})$ iterations, ByzantinePGD outputs an approximate local minimizer $\tvecw$ that satisfies $\twonms{\gradF(\tvecw)} \lesssim \Delta $ and $\lambda_{\min}\big( \hessF(\tvecw) \big) \gtrsim -\Delta^{2/5}d^{1/5}$, where $ \lambda_{\min} $ is the minimum eigenvalue.
 In addition, given only access to $\Delta$-inexact gradient oracle, \textbf{no} algorithm is guaranteed to find a point $ \tvecw $ with $\twonms{\gradF(\tvecw)} < \Delta/2 $ \textbf{or} $\lambda_{\min}\big( \hessF(\tvecw) \big) > -\Delta^{1/2}/2$. \end{theorem}

 Our algorithm is communication-efficient: it only sends gradients, and the number of parallel iterations in our algorithm \emph{matches} the well-known iteration complexity of GD for non-convex problems in non-Byzantine setting~\cite{nesterov1998introductory} (up to log factors).
 In the exact gradient setting, a variant of the above result in fact matches the guarantees for PGD~\cite{jin2017escape}---as mentioned, our proof is simpler.